-However, although many organizations talk about channel-spanning customer experiences, few actually execute their vision in a coherent way.
+Implementing a successful contact center omnichannel strategy requires the coordination of many aspects of your organization.
+A strong marketing technology stack and omnichannel platform, well designed intelligent routing and automation, and intuitive agent desktop and knowledgebases are all key to omnichannel success.
+However, one aspect that is often overlooked when operationalizing an omnichannel approach is to first ensure that your omnichannel strategy itself is optimized for success.
+Although many organizations talk about channel-spanning omnichannel customer experiences, few actually execute their vision in a coherent way.
 And even fewer deserve the distinction of being called “omnichannel.”
-Indeed, most companies that talk about omnichannel customer experience continue to focus on optimizing the customer experience within individual channels, rather than across them.
+Indeed, most companies that talk about omnichannel CX continue to focus on optimizing the customer experience within individual channels, rather than across them.

 We see omnichannel evolution occurring in three distinct stages.
 The first iteration, multiple-channel, occurs where two or more customer interaction channels exist, but they are not integrated.
 Data exists in their own silos, and it is difficult to access and act on data that lives in different departments.
 You know you’re a multiple channel organization if customers mention things like “you don’t remember me between visits” or “I can buy online, but I can’t exchange / return an item in-store.”

-Next comes multichannel, where channels are integrated at the data and process layer (e.g., in an electronic back office).
+Next comes multichannel (or multi channel), where customer support channels are integrated at the data and process layer (e.g., in an electronic back office).
 Data about the customer is preserved and exchanged between transactions when the customer switches channels (even in mid-transaction).
 Diagnostically, the customer feels remembered and more valued.
 But, each channel looks and feels differently and is built around the underlying business process, rather than customer needs and consistency.
 In this model, data is more readily available, but it is still challenging to build a comprehensive picture of the customer that can be acted on holistically.

 True omnichannel experiences happen when the multichannel capabilities of the organization are designed and integrated from the outside in to provide a seamless, coherent customer-centric experience; where customers use each channel when and where it suits them and can move among them with ease.
 This rarely happens if there is not a person or team within the organization who is tasked with optimizing customer experience or journeys.